 EMSA's Jack Stout and Steve Williamson had worked together to develop the first system in the United States that would utilize a new concept called System Status Management .
 This used fluid deployment, versus static deployment to strategically position Metro paramedic staffed ambulances throughout the City of Tulsa.
 With the system, EMSA was able to analyze past chronological demand (both the time of day and the day of week when calls were received) and geographical demand (the physical location where ambulances were needed) to determine where and when ambulances will be needed during a given time period of a 24 hour period.
 This required constant real-time adjustment to deployment and staffing patterns in order to meet the needs of the community.
 Another Metro Ambulance Service veteran, Bobby Peardon was later assigned by Metro to manage the Tulsa operation.

-In the early 80's, Metro expanded its helicopter and air ambulance fleet and changed over to mostly Horton van ambulances except for a few other vehicles inclusing a1980 Dodge DIVCO Medicruiser that had been purchased in 1980.
-A station had also been opened in Austell as well as at Wendy Hill Hospital by the early 80's.
+I the early 80's, Metro expanded its helicopter and air ambulance fleet and changed over to mostly Horton van ambulances except for a few other vehicles including a1980 Dodge DIVCO Medicruiser that had been purchased in 1980.
+A station had also pened in Austell as well as at Wendy Hill Hospital by the early 80's.
 By 1985, Metro decided to change over to Wheeled Coach Ford van ambulances and continued this trend on through the 80's.
 Metro also constructed a new large dispatch center with four positions and constructed its own maintenance shop, full workouy gym and proceeded to purchase adjoining houses on Armstrong Street as it headquarters complex expanded.
 Metro also experimented with a new joint venture with two North Atlanta medical centers.
 Metro repainted the Sandy Springs station ambulance in the Northside Hospital color scheme and lettering.
 It also did the same for the ambulance based in Roswell by repainting and relettering it in the North Fulton Medical Center color scheme.

 In the 90's, Metro Ambulance continued its history of innovative ultra-modern technology and trained medics.
 By now, its Marietta headquarters complex nearly encompassed nearly an entire city block as Metro continued to purchase existing residential houses to use as offices as well as tear some down and construct new utility buildings.
 In 1994, Metro Ambulance Service was purchased by California based CareLine EMS which ended a historic era in our Nation's EMS history.
 CareLine was soon purchased by the Laidlaw Corporation which had already bought the American Medical Response (AMR) name and then consolidated CareLine into the AMR logo.
-Metro Ambulance Service, Edgar H. "Bo" Pounds, Luther Fortson, MD and the fraternal culture of Metro medics will long be remembered as pioneers for their historic contributions to our Nation's EMS.
+Metro Ambulance Service, Edgar H. "Bo" Pounds, Luther Fortson, MD, Jane Carter, RN and the fraternal culture of Metro medics will long be remembered as pioneers for their historic contributions to our Nation's EMS.

 Story & Photo Credits: Marietta Daily Journal and Edgar H. Pounds Archives